junxit/us-congress-bills-114/metadata.md

 - 2015-01-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 5, 1 Present (Roll no. 8). (text: CR H59-66)
 - 2015-01-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 5, 1 Present (Roll no. 8).(text: CR H59-66)
 - 2015-01-07 — Received in the Senate, read twice.
+- 2015-01-08 — Amendment SA 1 proposed by Senator Warren. (consideration: CR S82-85) In the nature of a substitute.
+- 2015-01-08 — Amendment SA 1, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+31 - 66.
+Record Vote Number: 1.
+- 2015-01-08 — Measure laid before Senate by unanimous consent. (consideration: CR S72-85)
+- 2015-01-08 — Passed Senate without amendment by Yea-Nay Vote.
+93 - 4.
+Record Vote Number: 2.
+- 2015-01-08 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+93 - 4.
+Record Vote Number: 2.
+- 2015-01-08 — Roll call votes on amendments in Senate: Amendment SA 1, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+31 - 66.
+Record Vote Number: 1.
+- 2015-01-08 — Senate amendment not agreed to: Amendment SA 1, not having achieved 60 votes in the affirmative, not agreed to in Senate by Yea-Nay Vote.
+31 - 66.
+Record Vote Number: 1.
+- 2015-01-08 — Senate amendment proposed (on the floor): Amendment SA 1 proposed by Senator Warren.(consideration: CR S82-85)
+- 2015-01-08 — Senate amendment submitted
+- 2015-01-09 — Message on Senate action sent to the House.
+- 2015-01-09 — Presented to President.
+- 2015-01-09 — Presented to President.
+- 2015-01-12 — Became Public Law No: 114-1.
+- 2015-01-12 — Became Public Law No: 114-1.
+- 2015-01-12 — Signed by President.
+- 2015-01-12 — Signed by President.